EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/tools.string.md

 ### tools.string.spacetrim

 Recursively replace any occurance of two spaces with a single space.
-Package: tools.string Description: Given a string, recursively replace any occurance of two spaces with a single
+Package: tools.string Description: Given a string, recursively replace any occurance of two spaces with a single space, such that the final product is a string with a